vernaillen/vue-audiomotion-analyzer/docs/guide/configuration.md

 # Configuration

-All the available [options of the audioMotion Analyzer](https://audiomotion.dev/#/?id=options-object) can be passed as an object using the options prop of the Vue plugin:
+All the available [options of the audioMotion-analyzer](https://audiomotion.dev/#/?id=options-object) can be passed as an object using the options prop of the Vue plugin:

 ```js
 <script setup>